GarethKeys/Memory-Pairs-Game/README.md

 - **Responsiveness**: I spent a lot of time playing around with the various Bootstrap5.3 setups to make the pages responsive while maintaining the layout.
 This was a learning curve and I have gained a lot of experience through doing this.
 - **Stretching of footer**: When viewing footer on a laptop screen the footer was very stretched.
 I removed the CSS - min-height:100vh to resolve this issue.
 - **Time available**: This was my biggest issue encountered.
 I have a full-time job and three children under the age of seven, so finding time in the evenings to dedicate to the project was difficult.
-In the end it makes it all the more rewarding to have met and overcome the challenges to complete the project.
+In the end it makes it all the more rewarding to have met and overcome the challenges required to complete the project.
+- **Colour of Layout**: I initially had the layout with a white background and bright blue text.
+This proved very difficult to read the text, so I had to redesign the colour layout.
+I wanted to keep the game pages colourful, so decided on the dark green with white text.
+I feel the green and blue fit the representation of nature and the fish theme well.

 ## Deployment
 ---